Downloading the 3 RFCLB Workbooks

 As a further supplement to RFCLB, a tool has been developed for cascade analyses in receiver systems.
 The assessment of end-to-end system noise performance implied by cascaded active and passive components from antenna to receiver, is a very common task in RF and microwave engineering.
 The tool can be useful for students, engineers and RF practitioners in general.
 The calculator is intuitive, and the user is supported by comments inserted in the tool.

-The Microsoft Excel® Workbook Cascade is available for download (Excel .xlsm-file, 1.7MB).
-The Workbook requires Excel 2016, or higher, or Microsoft 365 on PC-Windows.
+- The Workbook requires Excel 2016, or higher, or Microsoft 365 on PC-Windows.
 It applies VBA-Macros; therefore, it is incompatible with Macintosh Systems.

-The file has been verified to be virus-free.
-If preferred, the user can subject the downloaded Excel file to local anti-virus software before loading into Excel.
-(In Microsoft Office, macros from the Internet will be blocked by default.
-For steps to take to allow VBA macros, please consult the Microsoft article, 28/02/2023.
-An easy approach to unblock a downloaded file, is described here: Unblock.)
+In Microsoft Office, macros from the Internet will be blocked by default.
+For steps to take to allow VBA macros, please consult this Microsoft article.
+An easy approach to unblock a downloaded file, is described here: Unblock.

-Download: Cascade_R6_6.xlsm
+Download: Cascade_R7_0.xlsm